junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 [^1]: 2 growing series are const multiples of each other, their correlation is high, but any linear combination will grow rather than revert to stable mean.

-If $\geq$ 2 asset price series revert to a common mean, we can leverage deviations from the trend, because they imply future price moves in the opposite direction.
+If $$\geq$$ 2 asset price series revert to a common mean, we can leverage deviations from the trend, because they imply future price moves in the opposite direction.
 We can use __Johansen likelihood-ratio test__ to see if cointegration exists, it's long term relationship.

 ## 9.4.
 Pairs Trading